octobiwancatnobi/squirrel-u/1_SquirrelU/4_GitHub/2_basicConcepts/3_fetchMergePull/index.md

 selectively take in changes, definitely use Fetch and Merge.

 However, given that we are consuming source AND Squirrel content from many teams, it will likely be to your advantage to consume these changes as a whole package to stay current.
-Hence the preference for Squirrel to utilize Pull.
+Hence the preference for Squirrels to utilize Pull.

 ## IntelliJ's "Update Project"
 There is an "Update Project" button in IntelliJ, which basically does a Pull and gives you the choice of merge vs rebase.